R (Jackson & Others) v SSWP EWHC 183

-SSWP are arguing that the McLaughlin decision cannot be taken to apply to BSP as well as WPA, because WPA was intended to replace the lost earnings of the deceased parent while the children are growing up, and was therefore paid as long as Child Benefit was in payment.
+SSWP argued that the McLaughlin decision did not apply to BSP as well as WPA, because WPA was intended to replace the lost earnings of the deceased parent while the children are growing up, and was therefore paid as long as Child Benefit was in payment.
 BSP, on the other hand, is paid over a fixed, short term period and was meant simply to cover the additional costs associated with adjusting to the death of a spouse rather than being an income replacement benefit.
-SSWP argued that, following on from this, even at the higher rate, BSP cannot be said to be intended to benefit the children and is instead for the additional costs incurred by the surviving parent of bereavement.
+SSWP argued that, following on from this, even at the higher rate, BSP cannot be said to be intended to benefit the children.
+This argument was rejected by Judge Holman as "fanciful".